-Bye-polls: Voting begins in seven seats across six states
+Bye-polls: Voting ends in seven seats across six states

 Uttar Pradesh, Odisha

-The BJP is looking to retain Gola Gorakhnath seat in Uttar Pradesh and Dhamnagar in the Biju Janata Dal-ruled Odisha.
-In both the places, the saffron party has fielded the sons of the MLAs who died, leading to the contest.
+The BJP is looking to retain Gola Gokarnnath seat in Uttar Pradesh and Dhamnagar in the Biju Janata Dal-ruled Odisha.
+In both places, the saffron party has fielded the sons of the MLAs who died, leading to the contest.

+The Biju Janata Dal has fielded Abanti Das, the only woman among the five candidates in Dhamnagar.
+From the BJP, late MLA Bishnu Charan Sethi’s son Suryabanshi Suraj is contesting the polls.

+A voter turnout of 66.63% was recorded in Dhamnagar, according to Election Commission data.

 The Election Commission has made elaborate arrangements for the polls, including deploying 3,366 companies of the state police and 15 of the central security personnel in Munugode.
 Webcasting would be done from all the polling stations, officials said.